 If you have been asked to read an article or chapter or extract from a book, you may want to look at the Course Extracts page for your module to see if it has been made available electronically.

 The Library should be notified by your department of any items which will be appearing on your reading lists.
 If you find there is an item on your reading list which the Library does not have at all, please let your Academic Support Librarian know.

 After you have consulted all of the items on your reading list then what?

 Through the Library you have access to a huge amount of books, academic journals and databases containing up-to-date literature and information about your topic.
 To really get ahead, take advantage of these resources.

-Enter your key words into Encore to see what other material is available beyond reading list items.
+Enter your key words into Library Search to see what other material is available beyond reading list items.
 Consult the Database page and browse the databases by subject to identify which one will contain the most suitable information for your needs.